• Skip to primary navigation

 3. Materials

-4. Wait!
-Save your apple seeds
+4. Before you begin Save your apple seeds!

 5. How to make apple stamps